 At the end of 2016, the Migros Group employed 102'851 staff (+2.5%), 87'000 of whom were based in Switzerland, equating to an increase of 1.5% (2015: 86'086).
 Migros therefore continues to be the largest private employer in Switzerland.
 With above-average employee benefits and a working environment that values every employee, it takes its responsibility to staff seriously.

 The company's success is founded on a strategy oriented to the long term in the interests of all stakeholders.
 In keeping with the philosophy of its founder Gottlieb Duttweiler, it is centred on social responsibility and adheres to the ten principles of the UN Global Compact, among other things.

 The healthy development of the Migros Group is based on its cooperative philosophy, its national and regional roots, and its commitment to serving the needs of its customers with professional passion and in a credible, performance-oriented and responsible way.

 Migros is in very good shape.
 It is an innovative and profitable company that enjoys huge confidence among the Swiss population.

 Passionately committed to improving quality of life

-Migros has made a long-term commitment to protect the environment, promote sustainable consumption, interact with society and employees in a socially responsible and exemplary way and campaign for a healthy lifestyle.
-The principle of sustainability is firmly established in Migros' Mission Statement and in its group strategy.
-This is completely in keeping with the guiding principle of being passionately committed to improving the quality of life of its Cooperative members and its customers.
+Migros has made a long-term commitment to protect the environment, promote sustainable consumption, interact with society and employees in a socially responsible and exemplary way, and campaign for a healthy lifestyle.
+The principle of sustainability is firmly established in Migros' Mission Statement and its group strategy.
+This is completely in keeping with the guiding principle of a passionate commitment to improving the quality of life of Cooperative members and customers.